BX Plastics: History

 The British Xylonite Company was established by English inventor Daniel Spill in 1877, in collaboration with American investor Levi Parsons Merriam.
 It established factories at Hackney Wick and Homerton, in East London, subsequently expanding to Brooklands Farm near Brantham in 1887 and Hale End, Walthamstow in 1897.

 By 1938 British Xylonite had established three subsidiaries - BX Plastics, Halex and Cascelloid.
 Halex was based in Highams Park, Hale End, in North London and made finished goods (including table tennis balls).
 Cascelloid, based in Leicester and Coalville, made toys and had been acquired in 1931.
 Cascelloid was later renamed Palitoy and sold to General Mills in 1968 and then to Tonka 1987, which was acquired by Hasbro in 1991.

 Distillers acquired a 50% interest in BX Plastics in 1939.
 Distillers then acquired the rest of the British Xylonite group in 1961, merging it into a 50:50 joint venture with Union Carbide's Bakelite company in 1962 to form Bakelite Xylonite in 1963.
-Distillers sold its 50% interest to BP in 1967, and Union Carbide's European interests were acquired by British Petroleum in 1978, including the remaining Bakelite Xylonite plants.
+Distillers sold its 50% interest to BP in 1967, and Union Carbide's European interests were acquired by BP in 1978, including the remaining Bakelite Xylonite plants.

 The Brantham site had been sold in 1966 to British Industrial Plastics, a subsidiary of Turner & Newall, who were in turn acquired Storey Brothers of Lancaster in 1977.
 The company became Wardle Storeys in 1984.
 The site finally closed in 2007.